 I hope this helps you plan a great, fun-packed Vancouver in a day trip!
 If you have any tips to add, leave a comment below so everyone can see.
 If you have questions, leave a comment or DM me on Instagram @thewhimsysoul and I’ll be happy to help!

 We’re passionate about helping our readers discover hidden gems in North America.
-Since we’re based in the United States, we have a LOT of travel guides to help you!
+Since we’re based in the United States, we have a LOT of travel guides and itineraries to help you!
 PLAN A TRIP HERE.

 Other posts you may like: